lordofhash/shibuya/README.md

-#This is nuts.
+# This is nuts.

-I gotta watch this movie.
+I gotta watch this movie

+## Local Development

+1. Open inedx.html in browser.